 SCCC is committed to inspiring the next generation of filmmakers and film enthusiasts.
-Over the course of four days, attendees will enjoy a dynamic lineup of short, documentary and experimental film screenings curated by SCCC faculty and students in various disciplines.
+Attendees will enjoy a dynamic lineup of short, documentary, experimental film screenings, and films made by SCCC's very own student body curated by SCCC faculty and students.
 Each screening segment will be followed by engaging panel discussions and Q&A sessions led by faculty, promoting meaningful dialogue and interdisciplinary connection of the visual arts, humanities and technical aspects of film.
-The festival showcases the talents of filmmakers from novice to professional and provides an excellent opportunity to network with fellow cinema lovers in the New Jersey/TriState Area.
+The festival showcases the talents of filmmakers from novice to professional and provides an excellent opportunity to network with fellow cinema lovers in the New Jersey/Tri-State Area.

 The SCCC Film Festival aims to provide an opportunity for filmmakers to screen their work in a supportive environment, as well as encourage the art of filmmaking and the exploration of innovative ideas and viewpoints in our community.